MKLab-ITI/pygrank/documentation/graph_filters.md

 ### <kbd>RecursiveGraphFilter</kbd> AbsorbingWalks

-Implementation of partial absorbing random walks for Lambda = (1-alpha)/alpha diag(absorption vector) .
+Implementation of partial absorbing random walks for Lambda = (1-alpha)/alpha diag(absorption vector).
+To determine parameters based on symmetricity principles, please use *SymmetricAbsorbingRandomWalks*.
 The constructor initializes the AbsorbingWalks filter parameters.
 For appropriate parameter values.
 This can model PageRank but is in principle a generalization that allows custom absorption rate per node (when not given, these are I).

 Args: